 Look for deep brown, black, or red spots.
 You should also look for bed bugs, whether alive or dead.
 Bed bugs feed on blood, so their feces may appear red, brown, or black.
 Bed bugs are approximately 4mm long, so while small, you can easily see them.
 Make sure you check all corners of the mattress.
 Spread the sheets back over the bed and check the bedding carefully for spots or bugs, too.

 Next, you will want to inspect all upholstered furniture in the room.
 Bed bugs stick to dark places, so they will likely hold in folds or seams.
 Inspect the seams of furniture carefully for signs of bed bugs.
 You will also need to check the curtains in your room.
 Finally, check headboard, nightstands, and dressers.
 Search grooves, corners, and cracks carefully using your flashlight.
 If you find bed bugs, grab your things, exit the room, and report it to hotel staff immediately.

 Make sure you check every room in your home, such as the living room.
 Even if you do not have carpet in certain rooms, it is best to check if the room contains anything upholstered.
 Make sure you contact a professional immediately at the first sign of an infestation.
 A professional will have to come in, confirm the presence of bed bugs, and treat the problem using various extermination methods.
-Hire the Exterminators to get a warranty for the job.
-Call the Exterminators at 647-496-2211 and we will deal with your bed bugs problem and guarantee the complete removal of these awful insects, we also offer bed bug control products in our online store.
+Call The Exterminators at 647-496-2211 and we will deal with your bed bugs problem and guarantee the complete removal of these awful insects, we also offer bed bug control products in our online store.